ShaikhaDAAHTest/shaikhadaahtest.github.io/_pages/chbtn.md

 In conclusion, museums are more than just collections of art; they are narratives, telling tales of their own evolution, of the cultures they represent.
 Random sampling, as an approach, highlighted the nuanced layers of the Harvard Art Museum's collection.
 While the Netherlandish, Cambodian, and Czech collections each bring their own elements, together they reveal a diverse whole that enriches our understanding of art, culture, and history.

 [^1]: Reynolds, F. E. (2023, September 29).
-Angkor | History, Location, & Facts | Britannica. https://www.britannica.com/place/Angkor
+Angkor, History, Location, & Facts, Britannica. https://www.britannica.com/place/Angkor
 [^2]: Netherlandish Renaissance Art. (n.d.).
 Retrieved October 2, 2023, from http://www.visual-arts-cork.com/history-of-art/netherlandish-renaissance.htm
 [^3]: Jane de Hart Mathews.
 (1976).
 Art and Politics in Cold War America.
 The American Historical Review, 81(4), 762–787. https://doi.org/10.2307/1864779